Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 Are your CTAs (calls to actions) clear and obvious?
 Your CTA is the section where you ask the visitor to take a step forward in engaging with your product or service.
 Look at the Audible screenshot above.
 Instantly, the visitor knows what to do in order to learn more about your product or to purchase it.

 The CTA usually comes towards the end of the fold.
 Make it obvious and straightforward.
+Clear CTAs are an important way to increase sales and improve your website design.

 7. Have a clean page organisation